This post contains affiliate links. If you buy through these links, I may earn a small commission.

 We grow Rosemary in a pot, because our winters are far too cold for it to survive outdoors.
 Every summer, we move the Rosemary to our outdoor porch and every Fall, we bring it back inside.

 The only downfall with dried herbs is they never seem to taste as good as fresh herbs.
-That’s all right by us – we would still rather harvest and dry our own herbs, just because we know that they haven’t been sprayed with any chemicals.
+That’s all right by us – we would still rather harvest and dry our own herbs and settle for the flavor, just because we know that they haven’t been sprayed with any chemicals.

 So every year, we grow some Parsley plants and just keep trimming the Parsley.
 Not only do we use it fresh, but we are also trying to keep it from trying to go to flower and set seed.
 If the plant survives our winter, it will act as a perennial and come back up in the Spring.